Dual Diagnosis Treatment Wolfeboro, NH

 • Accepts state health insurance

-• Mental health services, sober housing services and recovery management
+• Mental health services, domestic violence services and recovery management

 Maine Behavioral Healthcare - 23.8 miles from Wolfeboro, NH

-Maine Behavioral Healthcare is a dual-diagnosis treatment center in Springvale, Maine that provides treatment services for mental health and substance use disorders that include psychotic disorders as well as paranoid personality disorder.
+Maine Behavioral Healthcare is a dual diagnosis treatment center in Springvale, ME that provides treatment for substance use and mental health disorders that include phobias as well as anorexia.

 Address: 474 Main Street, Springvale, ME 04083 in York County